brianhigh/brfss/sql_examples.md

 ### Write-Ahead-Log (`.wal`) Files

 If you close your R session without first closing the connection, a `.wal` file may be left behind, preventing new connections.
-This file represents a "lock" on the database.
-The lock is considered "stale" if the process that created it has ended but the file remains.
-This file can be removed manually, if absolutely necessary.
+In that case, you could remove this file manually.
+Otherwise, R will cleanup that file for you after you close your connection with `dbDisconnect()`.